haydnv/tinychain/README.md

 ## Key features

- * **Compliance**: Tinychain allows general-purpose cloud services to be defined using a single runtime, so that your customer data never has to leave the platform which enforces access to it.
+ * **Compliance**: Tinychain is a single platform which runs cloud applications and the data services that support them, meaning your customer data never has to leave the platform which authorizes access to it
  * **Synchronization**: Tinychain's distributed Paxos algorithm automatically enables cross-service transactions within any set of services which support the Tinychain protocol.
  * **Concurrency**: Tinychain **Op**s are automatically executed concurrently, although a developer can use the **After** flow control to modify this behavior.
  * **Hardware acceleration**\*\*: The **Tensor**\*\* and **Graph**\* data types support hardware acceleration on CUDA and OpenCL backends, no extra code needed.